-‘Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress
+’Top Chef’ Power Rankings, Week 1: Flames Are A Harsh Mistress

 AKA: Kravitz.
 Hepcat.
 Lids.
 Slick.

 Gregory dresses like a rock star (he’s the only contestant I can imagine pulling off a giant scarf, hence the nickname Kravitz) but acts more like the bassist.
-Pleasant as hell, but preternaturally chill and I’m pretty sure his eyes only ever open half way.
+Pleasant as hell, but preternaturally chill and I’m pretty sure his eyes only ever open halfway.
 I have to think that kind of calm is only going to help him in this competition.
 I was actually shocked when he didn’t win his season (12) after looking like a lock the whole time.

-In the elimination challenge he made a habanero-Fresno chile sauce with salmon that the judges raved over, and it’s pretty impressive getting anyone to rave about a salmon (unless they’re a bear).
-I’ll give him the benefit of the victory and go with Gregory as my favorite for now.
+In the elimination challenge, Kravitz made a habanero-Fresno chile sauce with salmon that the judges raved over, and it’s pretty impressive getting anyone to rave about a salmon (unless they’re a bear).
+I’ll give him the benefit of the victory and go with Gregory as my favorite… for now.

+Vince Mancini is on Twitter.
+Read more of his cooking commentary and mom jokes in UPROXX’s Cooking Battles.
 For past Top Chef Power Rankings, go here.
-Vince Mancini is on Twitter.